John Thomas Kennedy: Interwar period

 Following the Armistice, Kennedy led his regiment during the march into the Rhineland where he crossed the Rhine river in Coblenz, Germany and took positions on east bank.
-He subsequently appointed Commandant of Army School for Care of Animals before departed for the United States in late March 1919.
+He was subsequently appointed Commandant of the Army School for Care of Animals before departing for the United States in late March 1919.

 Kennedy was subsequently transferred to the Army Field Artillery School at Fort Sill, Oklahoma and served as an Instructor until June 1922.
 He was subsequently appointed to the Field Artillery Training Regulations Board at Fort Sill and remained in that assignment until September 1923.
-Meanwhile during the postwar demobilization of the Army, he was reverted to his peacetime rank of Captain, but promoted to the permanent rank of Major in Field Artillery on July 1, 1920.
+Meanwhile, during the postwar demobilization of the Army, he was reverted to his peacetime rank of Captain, but promoted to the permanent rank of Major in Field Artillery on July 1, 1920.

 In September 1923, Kennedy was ordered to the Army Command and General Staff School at Fort Leavenworth, Kansas where he graduated with honors in June 1924.
-He was subsequently ordered to the Alabama Polytechnic Institute in Auburn, Alabama where he assumed duty as Professor of Military Science and Tactics with additional duty as an Instructor of Reserve Officers' Training Corps unit there.
+He was subsequently ordered to the Alabama Polytechnic Institute in Auburn, Alabama where he assumed duty as Professor of Military Science and Tactics with additional duty as an instructor of Reserve Officers' Training Corps unit there.

 Upon completion of his duty at Alabama Polytechnic in August 1931, Kennedy entered the Army War College in Washington, D.C. and upon graduation in July 1932, he was promoted to the rank of lieutenant colonel and assigned to the Office of the Inspector General of the United States Army, War Department General Staff.
 Kennedy served under Major general John F. Preston until August 1936 when he was transferred to Fort Bragg, North Carolina and appointed Commanding officer, 2nd Battalion, 83rd Field Artillery Regiment.

 Kennedy was promoted to Colonel in August 1938 and ordered back to the Army Field Artillery School at Fort Sill, Oklahoma for duty as Director, Department of Tactics and Signal Communication under School's Commandant, Brigadier general Augustine McIntyre.